kate-goldenring/onvif-camera-mocking/README.md

 ### Pass an rstp feed through the "camera" (ONVIF service)
 Now that we have a camera connected to the network, lets pass some footage through it.
 This step can be be run as a container or locally.
 #### Option A: Run as a container
 1. [Install docker](https://docs.docker.com/engine/install/ubuntu/) and pull the container
-        ```
+    ```sh
     sudo docker pull ghcr.io/kate-goldenring/rtsp_feed:latest
     ```
 1. Run the container in the background using the host's network
     ```
     sudo docker run -d --network host --name rtsp_feed ghcr.io/kate-goldenring/rtsp_feed:latest
     ```
 1. If using the ONVIF Device Manager, you should now see a stream coming from the camera of a vertical bar moving horizontally.

 #### Option B: Run locally
 1. Install gstreamer
     ```sh
     sudo apt-get install gstreamer-1.0
     ```
 1. Install gstreamer RTSP server
     ```sh
     sudo apt-get install libgstrtspserver-1.0-dev gstreamer1.0-rtsp
     ```
 1. Install the gstreamer plugins needed for x264enc of the stream
     ```sh
     sudo apt-get install gstreamer1.0-plugins-ugly
     ```
 1. Run the Python program that uses `videotestsrc` to pass a fake stream through the camera of a vertical bar moving horizonally.
 The implementation was modified from this [StackOverflow discussion](https://stackoverflow.com/questions/59858898/how-to-convert-a-video-on-disk-to-a-rtsp-stream).
     ```sh
     sudo python3 rtsp-feed.py
     ```

     Optionally, configure the color of the feed by passing a color [in decimal format](https://www.mathsisfun.com/hexadecimal-decimal-colors.html) as an argument, such as the following for blue.
     ```sh
     sudo python3 rtsp-feed.py 3093194
     ```
 ### Cleanup
 1. Terminate the ONVIF and Discovery services
     ```sh